 No, I haven’t always felt the need or desire to crack my Bible open for study on a regular basis, but after I understood selfless love for the first time, a new hunger drove me to seeking Him.
 Since then I have had my hunger filled, and I want to stay clinging to the vine.

 We thrive when we stay close to the vine.
-Do you want to thrive?
+Do you want to thrive in Christ?
 If so, you need a plan to establish your daily devotions.
 Without a plan, good intentions can fall apart.
 The good news is, setting up the following will create triggers to cause your brain to respond that it’s time to spend time with God, and they’ll help your habit stick.Without a God Time plan in place, good intentions can fall apart. #LiveYielded #ThrivingInChrist Click To Tweet

 A few suggestions: Bible.
 Journal and pen.
 Maybe a cup of tea or coffee.
 Probably a Bible study.
 And sometimes fun CrayolaⓇ Twistables to highlight or create Bible art.
 It’s a thing.
-Also, you will definitely need a printed copy of the My Plan worksheet described below.
+Also, you will definitely need a printed copy of the Daily Time Brainstorming Worksheet and Plan described below.
 Yes, definitely.

 How many times have you missed an appointment to the doctor’s office or job interview?
 Probably not many.
 Why?
 Because an important meeting has a set time.
 Do that with God.
 He’s always going to be there.
 Will you show up?
 Making an early appointment might work best before other things in your day come up.
 I’ve missed some of those appointments, but I like to “reschedule” for later in the day.
 If you have to do that, God gives grace.

 Matthew 14:23 says, “And when he had sent the multitudes away, he went up into a mountain apart to pray: and when the evening was come, he was there alone.”
 Like Jesus, an isolated place will help keep you from distractions.

 I encourage you to meet with God every day to solidify your habit.
 Remember the acronym I talked about recently?
 Determining Again I Live Yielded.
 Today I’m Maintaining Evidence.

 Like this post?
 Pin it for later!
 Your friends would probably like it, too!
 Use the icons below to share it with them.
 They’ll be glad you didn’t keep it all to yourself. 😉